Birhanemeskel/My_Python/README.md

 # My_Python
-This is my Python tutorial.
+This is my Python tutorial.\n
-Data analysis using python.
+Data analysis using Python.